rubiefawn/remedy/core.md

 # Part 1: Rules

 Those who play this game have one of two different roles: a Player Character (or PC), or a Storyteller.
-The Storyteller acts as a game referee and provides an enviroment with which the Player Characters may interact, explore, and have adventures in.
+The Storyteller acts as a game referee and provides an environment with which the Player Characters may interact, explore, and have adventures in.

 ## General Assumptions